sfernanda1/sfernanda1/README.md

 Hello 👋

-- 👩‍🎓 Bacheralor in systems analisis and development;
+- 👩‍🎓 Bachelor in systems analisis and development;
 - 🧗‍♀️ I work with front-end aplications.

 <div align="center">